 - 1 Schep LJ, Slaughter RJ, Beasley DM (September-October - 2009).
 "Nicotinic plant poisoning."
 Clinical Toxicology.

-2 Adapted from the FAO/WHO (2014) International Code - 2 Adapted from the FAO/WHO (2014) International Cod of Conduct on Pesticide Management. - 3 Reference values are built on data and knowledge gained from 40 complete Anker methodology benchmark studies.
+Adapted from the FAO/WHO (2014) International Code - 3 Reference values are built on data and knowledge gained from 40 complete Anker methodology benchmark studies.
 Since they are based on a statistical analysis, they have a margin of error for typical rural (or urban) areas of a country, which is generally around +/- 10% using a 95% confidence interval.
-Sources: Living Income Reference Values | livingincome (living-income.com) and Anker Living Wage and Living Income Reference Values | Global Living Wage Coalition.
+Sources: Living Income Reference Values Llivingincome (living-income.com) and Anker Living Wage and Living Income Reference Values | Global Living Wage Coalition